 Gong Review

-Gong Lowkite Parawing Review: Full Guide for 2026
+Gong Lowkite Parawing Review: Full Range Guide for 2026

 If you’ve been researching parawings, the Gong Lowkite will have come up quickly.
-It’s one of the most talked-about wings in the parawingfoiling community, and for good reason: Gong have built a strong reputation for delivering genuine performance at a price that doesn’t require selling a kidney.
+What started as a single wing has evolved into a four-model range spanning single-skin and double-skin construction, with pricing that starts lower than any competitor.
+Gong have built a strong reputation for delivering genuine performance at prices that make the sport more accessible.

 About Gong

 They’re not a paraglider manufacturer pivoting into water sports.
-They’re a foiling brand who designed a parawing for foilers.
+They’re a foiling brand who designed parawings for foilers.
 That distinction matters.

 Pros and Cons